Colorado Indoor Marijuana Grow Guide

 What is Normal

-Okay, after listing everything that can go wrong with your plant, you’re probably wondering how anyone can grow normal marijuana plants.
+Okay, after listing some things that can go wrong with your plant, you’re probably wondering how anyone can grow normal marijuana plants.
 If something goes wrong, or at least looks wrong, it might be normal after all.
 It is extraordinarily common for some leaves to come out twisted, some to turn yellow, some to have spots on them, etc. It becomes an issue however when the majority of the leaves are twisted, falling off, or turning yellow.
 You can still have great plants even with a few misguided fan leaves.
 Marijuana is a weed and will grow in pretty much any environment.
+There are many other cannabis deficiencies out there and this marijuana guide doesn’t contain them all.
+If after reading this section, you still don’t have your answers, do a Google search for further advice.

 What To Do With Your Marijuana When Done